melizo4ka/Q-learning-agent/README.md

   - `generate_wall_segments`: Converts wall coordinates into renderable segments.
   - `is_valid_move`: Validates movement actions based on the grid and walls.
   - `random_start_position`: Generates a random initial position for the agent.
+  - `validate_agent`: Simulates movements of the agent with epsilon=0, so in a completely deterministic manner.

 ## Output

 - A `pygame` window showing: